Step-by-Step IndexedDB Version Upgrade Migration

 onupgradeneeded, which abort theversionchangetransaction and revert the database to its previous version. - Calling

-db.transaction()insideonupgradeneeded— all DDL must use the implicit versionchange transaction available asevent.target.transaction.
+db.transaction()insideonupgradeneeded— all schema operations must use the implicit versionchange transaction available asevent.target.transaction. - An open connection in another tab blocking the upgrade, which fires the request’s

 Step-by-Step Migration Strategy